 In addition, the U.S. Foreign Corrupt Practices Act ("FCPA") and other anti-corruption laws generally prohibit companies and their intermediaries from making improper payments to government officials for the purpose of obtaining or retaining business.
 The FCPA applies to companies, individual directors, officers, employees and agents.
-Under certain anti-corruption laws, U.S. companies also may be held liable for the actions of partners or representatives.
+Under certain anti-corruption laws, U.S. companies also may be held liable for the actions of partners or representatives, including joint ventures.
 Certain of our customer relationships are with governmental entities and are, therefore, subject to the FCPA and other anti-corruption laws.
 Despite meaningful measures to ensure lawful conduct, which include training and internal controls, we may not always be able to prevent our employees or third-party agents or channel partners from violating the FCPA or other anti-corruption laws.
 As a result, we could be subject to criminal and civil penalties, disgorgement, changes or enhancements to our compliance measures that could increase our costs or other remedial actions.
-Moreover, we are subject to antitrust and anti-collusion laws in various jurisdictions throughout the world.
+Moreover, we are subject to antitrust, anti-collusion and anti-money laundering laws in various jurisdictions throughout the world.
 Changes in these laws or their interpretation, administration and/or enforcement may occur over time, and any such changes may limit our future acquisitions or operations, or result in changes to our strategies, sales and distribution structures or other business practices.
-Though we have implemented policies, controls and other measures to prevent collusion or anti-competitive behavior, our controls may not always be effective in preventing our employees, third-party agents or channel partners from violating antitrust or anti-collusion laws.
+Though we have implemented policies, controls and other measures to prevent money laundering, collusion or anti-competitive behavior, our controls may not always be effective in preventing our employees, third-party agents or channel partners from violating anti-money laundering, antitrust or anti-collusion laws.

-Violations of FCPA antitrust or other anti-corruption or anti-collusion laws, or allegations of such violations, could disrupt our operations, cause reputational harm, involve significant management distraction and result in a material adverse effect on our competitive position, results of operations, cash flows or financial condition.
+Violations of FCPA, antitrust, anti-money laundering or other anti-corruption or anti-collusion laws, or allegations of such violations, could disrupt our operations, cause reputational harm, involve significant management distraction and result in a material adverse effect on our competitive position, results of operations, cash flows or financial condition.